FatimeNazliAs/Intrusion-Detection-Systems-using-ML/README.md

 - **Modular Design**: Shared utility functions for easier maintenance and reusability.

 ## 📂 Repository Structure
+- **notebooks**: Used for exploratory data analysis, visualization, and prototyping.
+You can find scripts here to test and experiment with the data before finalizing the methods.

+- **src**: Contains the finalized Python scripts that implement the core functionality of the project.
+After testing and refining methods in the notebooks, the final code is written into these files for consistent and optimized execution.

 ```plaintext
 Intrusion-Detection-Systems-using-ML/
 ├── input/                       # Raw dataset files from Car Hacking Dataset